 Flowers that work well in these bouquets are, “round type of flowers such as roses, calla lilies, hydrangeas, tulips, disbuds, daisies, sweet peas, and carnations.” ~Angela Trippe-Barbero, Owner, Angel Wedding Works

 A waterfall-like effect, these blooms spill over the bride’s hand and get narrower as it flows downward.

-Flowers that work well in these bouquets include: orchids and lilies, larger blooms that are open or slightly elongated.
+Flowers that work well in these bouquets include orchids and lilies, along with larger blooms that are open or slightly elongated.
 Baby’s breath, vines, and greenery can be added to accentuate the cascading effect.

 “Orchids and Asiatic lilies are also popularly used to create this distinguished look.” ~ Nelmary Lipinski, Head Designer & Owner, Earthy Elegance Florals

-Light enough to be held in one hand, this bouquet style is small enough to avoid taking away attention from a bride’s gown, but still be noticeable.
+Light enough to be held in one hand, this floral style is small enough to avoid taking away attention from a bride’s gown, but still be noticeable.

-Flowers that work well in these bouquets include: roses, peonies, ranuculus, baby’s breath, lily of the valley — even succulent.
+Flowers that work well in these bouquets include roses, peonies, ranunculus, baby’s breath, lily of the valley, and even succulents.
 Posy bouquets are usually on the daintier side, so the flowers included should not overwhelm.
 Augment with greenery or dried lavender.